lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 ![Screen shot of GBH News Mastodon account](https://i.ibb.co/174VrG5/Screen-Shot-2022-11-29-at-4-51-07-PM.png" alt="A screen shot of the GBH News Mastodon account reading Good morning fediverse!
 This is GBH News from Boston")

 I established the [GBH News presence on Mastodon](https://mastodon.social/@gbhnews).
-Due to wide interest and plenty of questions from reporters in our newsroom, I put together a brief session, "Mastodon 101 for Journalists." [slides](https://lisawilliams.github.io/Mastodon-101/slides/)
+Due to wide interest and plenty of questions from reporters in our newsroom, I put together a brief session, "Mastodon 101 for Journalists."
+[Slides available here](https://lisawilliams.github.io/Mastodon-101/slides/).

 Much of what I put there, and in this tipsheet, came from people already on Mastodon.
 I asked them what they wanted journalists to know about them and about the platform, and their responses were [insightful and sometimes incisive](https://mastodon.social/@gbhnews/109422100167391959).